aditikhandalkar/auction/README.md

 # auction
-Demo of NodeJS, Gulp, Mocha, Express.
+Demo of NodeJS, Express, Gulp, Mocha, Angular, Socket.io.
-The project is a sample project illustrating the use of NodeJS, Gulp, Mocha, Express with ES 2015 coding style.
+The project is a sample project illustrating the use of NodeJS, Express, Gulp, Mocha, Angular, Socket.io with ES 2015 coding style.

 # Steps to run
 * cd auction